ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

-We are focusing on keyset pagination because it’s the better way to do pagination, as performance is constant per progression to the pages, as opposed to growing linearly with offset pagination.
+We are focusing on keyset pagination because it’s the better way to do pagination, as performance is constant per progression through pages, as opposed to a linearly growing performance impact with offset pagination.
 Apart from the better performance, keyset pagination also allows for stable pagination results even if the underlying data changes.

 We also worked hard to allow for pagination in your DataLoader.
 In GraphQL, where nested pagination is a common requirement, having the capability to batch multiple nested paging requests into one database query is essential.

-Let’s assume we have the following query and we are using a layered architecture approach.
+Let’s assume we have the following GraphQL query and we are using a layered architecture approach.

 ```graphql
 query GetBrands {